 By offering a full range of disability benefits, you can ensure your employees are covered in the event they’re unable to work.
 And the result?
 A happier, more dedicated and more productive workforce for you.

-Only 48% of American adults say they have enough savings to cover three months of living expenses in the event they’re not earning any income.1 For these employees, even a minor illness can cause financial hardship, and a serious health problem or injury could be financially devastating.
+Almost half (48%) of U.S. workers would only be able to maintain their finances for two months if they had to miss work due to an injury, accident, or serious medical condition.1 For these employees, even a minor illness can cause financial hardship, and a serious health problem or injury could be financially devastating.
 Unum Disability Insurance can provide a benefit to replace a portion of an employee's lost income.

-There are three types of Disability Insurance you can offer to your employees in a wide variety of circumstances.
-Coverage can be employer-paid, employee-paid or shared.
+You can offer three types of Disability Insurance to your employees — coverage can be employer-paid, employee-paid or shared funding.

-Through return-to-work benefits and programs, Unum also helps employees return to their jobs, saving you the cost and disruption of lost productivity — or hiring replacements.
+Through return-to-work benefits and programs, Unum also helps employees come back to their jobs, saving you the cost and disruption of lost productivity — or hiring replacements.

 Together, these plans can offer valuable coverage that can help your employees through a disability.